andrew/ultimate-awesome/README.md

 - [awesome-links](https://github.com/StarZ3r0/awesome-links) - A curated list of amazingly awesome resources.
 - [awesome-balochi-nlp](https://github.com/strickvl/awesome-balochi-nlp) - A repository for resources relating to NLP in the Balochi language.
 - [awesome-persistence](https://github.com/Stuuxx/awesome-persistence) - Persistence techniques for windows.
-- [awesome-f1](https://github.com/subinium/awesome-f1) - 🏎️ A curated collection of high-quality Formula 1 and motorsport resources — APIs, datasets, telemetry tools, visualization, sim racing, and learning materials.
 - [awesome-material-components](https://github.com/webdenim/awesome-material-components) - A curated list of awesome projects related to Google's Material Design Components.
 - [Awesome-Diffusion-Quantization](https://github.com/wlfeng0509/Awesome-Diffusion-Quantization) - A list of papers, docs, codes about diffusion quantization.This repo collects various quantization methods for the Diffusion Models.
 Welcome to PR the works (papers, repositories) missed by the repo.
 - [resources](https://github.com/zavsievich/resources) - Learning resources to develop skills across the frontend and related areas.
 PR's are welcome!.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.
 - [awesome-privacy](https://codeberg.org/alicia/awesome-privacy) - Curated list of privacy-respecting software and services  [mirror of
+- [awesome-mac](https://github.com/abordage/awesome-mac) - Curated collection of awesome macOS applications, tools, and resources.
+Auto-updated and always current with metadata, categorization, and quality filtering.
 - [awesome-qt-py](https://github.com/adafruit/awesome-qt-py) - An Awesome list for the Adafruit QT Py and Seeed Studio XIAO.
 - [awesome-manus-replay](https://github.com/agenaiguy/awesome-manus-replay) - Currently collecting some awesome Manus replays.
 Feel free to share your use cases.
 - [awesome-discord](https://github.com/alfg/awesome-discord) - :video_game: All Things Discord.